alialobidm/paypal-ios-sdk-demo-app/README.md

 - PayPal Business Account to receive payment
   - You can create an account by visiting [PayPal.com](https://www.PayPal.com)
 - PayPal iOS SDK (Optional if you're using Payment Links)
-- Payment Link (Optional if you're using PayPal iOS SDK)
+- Payment Links (Optional if you're using PayPal iOS SDK)

 ---